JuliaGeometry/Descartes.jl/docs/concept2.md

 The rough TODO:
     * Make all primitives and operations immutable.
-    * Enable hashing with above and implement model caching
+    * Enable hashing with above and implement model caching.
-    *